-During fiscal year 2022, Oil-Dri established a hybrid work environment for non-manufacturing teammates with the option for some positions to be 100% remote.
+During fiscal year 2023, Oil-Dri continued a hybrid work environment for non-manufacturing teammates with the option for some positions to be 100% remote.
 Oil-Dri offers a wide range of employment opportunities including full and part-time positions which support our Work/Life Balance values.
 By providing these flexible work options, among other initiatives, we are able to attract and retain diverse talent throughout the Company.